It’s impossible to burp your baby when he’s asleep, right? Wrong! Learn exactly how to burp a sleeping baby using these effective techniques.

 Conclusion

 Still worried that your baby isn’t burping enough because he’s asleep?
-Take heart that when sleepy babies feed, they’re usually so relaxed that they’re less likely to intake extra air.
+Take heart that when sleepy babies feed, they’re usually so relaxed that they’re less likely to take in extra air.
 If you find that he isn’t fussy, wiggly, or restless at wake-up time, he may not need to burp each time.

 In short, it’s okay to put him to sleep without burping.

-You could also move the gas along by trying different positions and exercises, especially for stubborn burps.
+Move the gas along by trying different positions and exercises, especially for stubborn burps.
 And remember, you don’t need to wake him up to get a good burp.
 From simple pats to exercises, you can absolutely burp your baby, even if he’s asleep.

 Get more tips: